HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/index.md

 If any changes are made to the ConfigMaps for testing configurations, the appropriate Pods must be restarted manually to apply the changes.
 This can be triggered using the [`kubectl rollout restart`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_rollout/kubectl_rollout_restart/) command.

 !!! note
-        It is recommended that administrators use Helm upgrade for configuration changes, as the DX 9.5 Helm chart contains logic to calculate certain values.
-If you choose to edit ConfigMaps directly in the Kubernetes or OpenShift console, do note that running a Helm upgrade overwrites the settings you inserted directly/manually in your deployment.
+        Always use Helm upgrade for configuration changes, as the DX 9.5 Helm chart contains logic to calculate certain values.
+If you choose to edit ConfigMaps directly in Kubernetes, do note that you can end up in and unsupported state and running a `helm upgrade` overwrites all entries you inserted or changed directly/manually in your deployment.
 It is recommended to apply configuration changes directly on an as-needed basis and only for development and testing purposes.

 ## List of HCL DX 9.5 ConfigMaps